 Torn lateral meniscus

 The outer or lateral meniscus can tear during an acute injury, such as a twist, or secondary to degeneration.
-Symptoms often include pain on the outer side of the knee, swelling, locking, and giving way.
+Symptoms often include pain on the outer side of the knee, swelling, locking, and a feeling of the knee giving way.

 LCL sprain